Final FRCA SOE

 Reasonable adjustments: Any applicant who has a physical or mental disability, specific learning difficulty (SpLD) or on-going or fluctuating medical condition may be entitled to reasonable adjustments.
 When applying online, check the ‘I have a disability’ and ‘I require exam adjustment’ boxes .
 For more information on reasonable adjustments, please refer to the Examination Regulations.

 Withdrawals: withdrawals before the closing date may receive the full fee paid.
 Candidates withdrawing after the closing date may be entitled to a full refund, providing the request is made within 14 days of receipt of the application.
 For withdrawals greater than 14 days, the refund is subject to an admin fee.
 A candidate who withdraws in any other circumstance within 7 working days of an exam date, including non-issue of entry visas or failure to appear for an examination, will not be entitled to any refund of fee.
 Exceptional circumstances will be considered on receipt of written evidence.
 Fees cannot be deferred from one exam to another.

 Tax deductibility.
 The College and faculties are aware that trainees who sit examinations as part of a training programme can claim tax relief on their exam fees.
 Whilst in a training programme trainees can also claim tax relief on membership fees.
 Please visit HMRC for further information on how to claim.

-The official results letter will follow by post 7-14 days after results are released to the address provided on booking.
-This will include a breakdown of performance on the exam.
+These letters will include a breakdown of performance on the exam.
+Result letters are posted to the address provided on booking.
 Please contact the College at firstname.lastname@example.org if you need to update your address.

 No results will be given or confirmed by telephone.